How to “Catch” Your Mom Tribe- Mom Dating

 Hooking Them In

 When and where can you search for new ladies to be apart of your tribe?
-I tend to think this will be quite different depending on your personality type.
+This will be quite different depending on your personality type.
 Extrovert vs. Introvert.
-So, its broken down here into two categories.
+So, it’s broken down here into two categories.

 It gets a little more complicated for you but still is totally possible.
-You can cast a line in all those same places, it may just take longer for you to find the right fit or have one of those extroverts reel you in.
+You can cast a line in all those same places.
+It may just take longer for you to find the right fit or have one of those extroverts reels you in.